HetDaftary/HetDaftary/README.md

 ### Hi there 👋

 ## I am Software development Enthusiast and I like to contribute to the open source.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on [Python-Projects](https://github.com/HetDaftary/Python-Projects), [C-Sharp-Projects](https://github.com/HetDaftary/C-Sharp-Projects) Learning Flutter and React JS.
-- 🌱 I’m currently learning <b> Flutter, React JS and Django</b>
-- 👯 I’m looking forward to work as intern at as a Software development job.
-- 🥅 2021 Goals: To learn Flutter and make projects in it.

 ### Languages: